AliaDonley/LotisBlue/README.md

 	$pm->finish;
 }
 ```
+## Zach aligned ^^^
+All downstream analysis can be found in /uufs/chpc.utah.edu/common/home/u6047808/LycLotis/ZLycLotis

 We used samtools (version ##) to sort and index the alignments.
 Following this, the .bam files for each population were merged using samtools (version ##).
 This was submitted using the shell script:
 ```sh